top of page

 The foreclosure process in New York State.

-1. Lender initiates foreclosure: The lender files a lawsuit against the homeowner in court, also known as lis pendens, alleging default on the mortgage payments.
-This typically occurs between three months and twelve months after the last payment.
+• Lender initiates foreclosure: The lender files a lawsuit against the homeowner in court, known as lis pendens, alleging default on the mortgage payments.
+This typically occurs between three and twelve months after the last payment.

-2. Service of legal documents: The homeowner, any occupants, any judgment creditors with a common name, and any secondary mortgages are served with a summons and complaint, informing them of the foreclosure lawsuit.
-The summons and complaint are attached with the Lis pendens.
+• Service of legal documents: The homeowner, any occupants, judgment creditors with a common name, and secondary mortgage holders are served with a summons and complaint, informing them of the foreclosure lawsuit.
+The lis pendens is attached to the summons and complaint.

-4. The bank and the homeowner, through the courts and a petition letter, may mediate to try and work out payment arrangements for the mortgage.
+• Mediation opportunity: The bank and the homeowner, through the courts and a petition letter, may attempt to mediate in order to work out a payment arrangement for the mortgage.

-5. The bank submits paperwork to request a referee be appointed to compute amounts owed and eventually handle the foreclosure sale.
+• Appointment of referee: The bank submits paperwork to request the appointment of a referee to compute the amounts owed and eventually oversee the foreclosure sale.

-6. The bank must submit all costs to date so the referee can compute the amount owed to the bank for inclusion in the final default judgment.
+• Calculation of costs: The bank must submit all costs to date so the referee can compute the amount owed to the bank, to be included in the final default judgment.

-7. Default judgment: If the homeowner fails to respond with an answer, the lender can seek a default judgment from the court.
+• Default judgment: If the homeowner fails to respond, the lender can seek a default judgment from the court.
 If the homeowner submits an answer, it will delay the process.

-9. The referee sets up a foreclosure date, which often gets adjourned.
+• Setting of foreclosure date: The referee sets a foreclosure sale date, which often gets adjourned.

-11. If the bank is owed more than the property's worth, they may take back the property unless they discount at the sale.
-Sometimes an investor will purchase the property.
+• Bank repossession or sale: If the bank is owed more than the property's value, they may take back the property unless it is sold at a discount.
+Occasionally, an investor will purchase the property.

-12. After an investor puts a down payment and enters into a contract with the referee at the auction, they usually close between 30 and 90 days.
-The investor must serve a 90-day notice to the occupant to vacate the premises.
-After they close on the property.
+• Investor purchase and notice to vacate: After an investor makes a down payment and enters into a contract with the referee at the auction, they typically close within 30 to 90 days.
+The investor must serve a 90-day notice to the occupant to vacate the premises after closing on the property.

-14. If the homeowner does not vacate voluntarily, the new owner will initiate the eviction process after the 90-day notice to vacate has elapsed.
-Legal assistance from pro bono services may be available for the eviction defense.
+• Eviction process: If the homeowner does not vacate voluntarily, the new owner will initiate the eviction process after the 90-day notice has expired.
+Legal assistance from pro bono services may be available for eviction defense.

 The eviction process click here